 2.0 Overview

 Mathematical programming (MP) is a powerful tool for conducting positive analysis of farm level decision making under hypothetical policy interventions or changing market conditions (i.e. prices of inputs or outputs).
-Such models combine decision making theory with biophysical simulation models representing dynamic feedbacks within and between different farm components (i.e. crops, grazing land, and livestock) and can therefore assess the effect of existing or proposed policy interventions on environmental indicators including greenhouse gas emissions) and household welfare (Van Wijk et al., 2014).
+Such models combine decision making theory with biophysical simulation models representing dynamic feedbacks within and between different farm components (i.e. crops, grazing land, and livestock) and can therefore be used to assess the effect of existing or proposed policy interventions on environmental indicators including greenhouse gas emissions) and household welfare (Van Wijk et al., 2014).
 MP models have been used previously for assessing the impacts of fertilizer subsidies on smallholder household food security (Komarek et al., 2017), as well as the effect of household resource endowments on natural resource management and pathways out of poverty (Stephens et al., 2012).
-The MP modelling framework developed for this study aims to consider the decisions relating to management of the dairy enterprise, especially with respect to total milk production, quantity of cattle owned and structure of the herd, and land use, and to assess the implications of these outcomes for both absolute and intensity of emissions from milk producing households in Tanzania.
+The MP modelling framework developed for this study aims to consider the decisions relating to management of the dairy enterprise, especially with respect to total milk production, type and quantity of cattle owned and structure of the herd, and land use, and to assess the implications of these decisions on outcomes for both absolute and intensity of emissions from milk producing households in Tanzania.
 The influence of changes in relative returns between dairy production and other farm activities (i.e. cash crops), and between allocation of land, capital, and labour to food production versus income producing activities is considered.
-Such an approach therefore allows assessing to what extent changes in input prices incentivize the household to increase milk production, and the extent to which this growth results from increasing productivity, as opposed to increasing herd size and land occupation.
-The feedbacks between dairy cattle numbers and land occupation is needed in order to assess the potential emissions savings from reductions in forest disturbance driven by feed requirements for dairy cattle.
+Such an approach therefore allows assessing to what extent changes in input prices can incentivize the household to increase milk production, and the extent to which this growth results from increasing productivity, as opposed to increasing herd size and land requirements.
+The feedbacks between dairy cattle numbers and land requirements is needed in order to assess the potential emissions savings from reductions in forest disturbance driven by feed requirements for dairy cattle.

-Figure 2 illustrates the farm systems framework of the household, including livestock, household cash availability, and nutrient supply and biomass production.
+Figure 2 illustrates the farm household framework, including livestock, household cash availability, and nutrient supply and biomass production.
 A livestock module is coupled to a cropping and grazing module, to assess the feedbacks between land allocation to food, cash, and fodder crops, and biomass availability for cattle, and the requirements for grazing land.
 The model simulates the household’s purchasing decisions with respect to feeds, local and improved cattle, as well as the allocation of available land to food, fodder, and cash crops, for both a baseline scenario representing current prices of inputs, and policy intervention scenarios representing various types of input subsidies (Figure 1).
 The livestock module simulates the changes in herd size, structure, and offtake, based on the effects of the feeding regimes on physiological characteristics of the herd, including growth rate and lactation milk yields.
 The cropping and grazing module specifies the supply of food crops for home consumption, fodder crops for feed, and cash crops for sale based on the assumed yields and model determined acreage under each scenario.
 The simulations are run for households representing different wealth classes and resource endowments, in order to identify how the household’s characteristics influence the household’s capacity for supply growth under given input subsidies (e.g. Hammond et al., 2017).

 Figure 1: Analytical framework for farm-household level ex ante analysis